BrendelGroup/BWASP/INSTALL.md

 BWASP relies on a number of bash, Perl, and python scripts that are placed in the [bin](./bin) directory.
 The Perl and python scripts use various packages that must be pre-installed on your system.
-Run the _xcheckprequisites_ bash script in the [bin](./bin) directory to see what is available.
+Run the _xcheckprerequisites_ bash script in the [bin](./bin) directory to see what is available.
 If packages are missing, you need to install them prior to running the BWASP workflow (there are many ways to install Perl and python packages; if in doubt, ask your